yuanshunning/pickit-docs/docs/support/getting_ready_for_a_remote_software_update.rst

    <div class="callout-yellow">

-**Note:** Depending on **3G reception on site**, a Pick-it support engineer could view and manipulate the Pick-it web interface, install product and or setup files and perform updates.
+**Note:** Depending on **3G reception on site**, a Pickit support engineer could view and manipulate the Pickit web interface, install product and or setup files and perform updates.
 If the mobile reception is bad viewing and manipulating the interface could be impossible.
 On slow connections, software updates can take up to several hours.